The Placebo Effect: Definition, Psychology, and Real-World Examples

 So next time you say “this is gonna make me feel better,” don’t underestimate it—you might be manifesting more than you realize.

-⚠️ Disclaimer
+📚 Disclaimer

-This article is for educational purposes only.
 The placebo effect is not a replacement for real medical treatment.
 Always consult licensed professionals for health concerns or psychological support.